Advertisement

 2. L'accès sans fil a internet

-This is a proper phrase that was coined by the venerable Academie Française and it means connecting to the internet without the use of wires or cable.
-For some reason, however, the cumbersome phrase never really caught on and the French prefer using the far simpler 'wifi' which was coined in the Anglophone world.
 In French however it is pronounced 'weefee' and after some debate it was decided that it should be masculine - le wifi.
 So if you need access to the internet in a hotel, café or meeting space you can simply ask someone Avez-vous le code pour le wifi? - do you have the wifi password?

 3. Faire l'amour

-Anyone reared on a diet of romance novels and fantasies about charming Frenchmen and/or sexy French ladies may be hoping to do a spot of this, but use the phrase and you'll find yourself less likely to score.
-In the same way that not many people really say 'making love' in English, faire l'amour is not widely used in France either.
-French people, especially younger ones, generally use either coucher (to sleep with), the English word 'sex' or a few slightly cruder alternatives like baiser or niquer.
+Anyone reared on a diet of romance novels and fantasies about charming Frenchmen and/or beautiful French ladies may be hoping to do a spot of this.
+But in the same way that not many people really say 'making love' in English, faire l'amour is not widely used in France either, especially among the younger generation.

 4. Ménage à trois